 Images of the Fighting Irish during their run to another BIG EAST title.

-One of the nation's top golf teachers, Jim Kubinski completed his ninth season as head coach of the University of Notre Dame men's golf team in 2012-13.
+One of the nation's top golf teachers, Jim Kubinski completed his 10th season as head coach of the University of Notre Dame men's golf team in 2013-14.
 Having assumed the post on Jan.
-28, 2005, Kubinski is just the sixth head coach in the 81-year history of the Irish men's golf program.
-He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 35 NCAA postseason appearances.
+28, 2005, Kubinski is just the sixth head coach in the 82-year history of the Irish men's golf program.
+He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 37 NCAA postseason appearances.

-In his first nine seasons leading the Irish, Kubinski won four BIG EAST Championships (2005, 2006, 2011 & 2012) and added two BIG EAST runner-up finishes (2007 & 2010).
-He also has mentored Notre Dame to a total of 11 tournament championships, and his players have collectively earned six PING all-Midwest Region honors and 23 all-BIG EAST accolades.
+In his first 10 seasons leading the Irish, Kubinski won four BIG EAST Championships (2005, 2006, 2011 & 2012), added two BIG EAST runner-up finishes (2007 & 2010), and led the Irish through their inaugural season in the Atlantic Coast Conference (ACC) in 2013-14.
+He also has mentored Notre Dame to a total of 12 tournament championships, and his players have collectively earned seven PING all-Midwest Region honors and 24 all-conference accolades.